 CBSE vs ICSE vs IB

-CBSE, ICSE, and IB are the top education boards in India.
-They each have their own distinctive features; with their individual focus and approach.
-Different schools follow the guidelines of different boards, that conduct different examinations and benchmarks for students.
+CBSE, ICSE, and IB are the top 3 education boards in India.
+Each of them consists of distinctive features; with their focus and approach.
+Every school in India is associated with any of these education boards or their respective state boards, where they follow the board guidelines, which is responsible for conducting examinations and benchmarks for students.
 In these cases, students have the option to go for the board that suits them and their development.
-In today’s world, choosing an education board is as much important as choosing a stream or school.
+In today’s world, choosing an education board is as important as choosing a stream or school.
 So, to help you decide and compare the three top boards of India, CBSE, ICSE, and IB, we have prepared this blog.
 Read all about CBSE vs ICSE vs IB.

 CBSE vs ICSE vs IB: A Quick Snapshot